 Studies have shown the benefits that inclusive classrooms offer for children.
-Hence, where appropriate, instead of pulling children out of the classroom to offer them specialized instruction, in an inclusive classroom teachers come into the classroom.
-This allows our teachers and specialists to work together in the same learning environment, benefiting all students, who are offered additional resources and support.
-We believe that our procedures for intervention support results in greater academic gains for all students.
-Additional benefits include better communication skills and improve social skills for students with disabilities, and fewer disruptive behavior and absences.
+Hence, where appropriate, instead of pulling children out of the classroom to offer them specialized instruction, an inclusive classroom teacher comes into the classroom.
+This allows our teachers and specialists to work together in the same learning environment, benefiting all students, whoare offered additional resources and support.
+Additionally, we provide access arrangements for assessments depending on specific student needs.